muffuq/Partice-effect/README.md

 ## About The Project

-Particle effect developed with Three.js
+Particle effect developed with Three.js and GLSL

 ### Installation